Customizing Pipelines

 This command will use the target identifier as the web URL and

-use a target version since its not required.
 We need to run this on an image, luckily we can use

-# my-downloader.yaml
+# curl-downloader.yaml

-image: alpine/curl:latest
+image: busybox:latest

 imagePullPolicy: IfNotPresent